 She was introduced to McClure Placemaking through a Clinton School Speaker Series event in October 2018.
 Alex Holland, who was then a Lead Community Placemaker with McClure Placemaking and is now Vice President for Atlas Community Studios, spoke on her work with McClure and previous efforts with the Delta Creative Placemaking Initiative.

-She went on to complete her Capstone project with the organization, conducting research to determine best practices for placemaking projects and provided recommendations on how to expand their placemaking services to international communities.
+She went on to complete her Capstone project with the organization, conducting research to determine best practices for placemaking projects and providing recommendations on how to expand their placemaking services to international communities.

 Responses